manshikajain/MLPR/README.md

 ## Aim

-The aim of this project is to detect faces from an image using Haar Cascade Classifier, classify the detected faces into clusters using K-Means clustering based on HSV color features and predict for a new face based on them.
+The aim of this project is to detect faces from an image using a Haar Cascade classifier, cluster the detected faces using K-Means clustering based on HSV color features, and predict the cluster of a template face using the trained model.
 ---

 ## Methodology